Yoast/PHPUnit-Polyfills/README.md

   run: phpunit
 ```

-:point_right: If you rely on Composer for autoloading your project files, you will still need to run `composer autoload --dev` and include the project local `vendor/autoload.php` file as/in your test bootstrap.
+:point_right: If you rely on Composer for autoloading your project files, you will still need to run `composer dump-autoload --dev` and include the project local `vendor/autoload.php` file as/in your test bootstrap.

 > :mortar_board: Why this works:
 >